jannewmarch/opengles-DRM/README.md

 X11.

 The programs in Chapters 2, 6, 9, 10, 11 seem to work okay.

-Chapter 7 Instancing just shows a white screen instead of lots of rotating shapes.
+The programs involving changing images work, but move VERY fast.
+I'm not sure if this is right or not.
+They include Chapter 7 Instancing,
-Chapter 8 SimpleVertexShader just shows a white screen instead of a rotating red cube.
+Chapter 8 SimpleVertexShader
-Chapter 14 TerraRendering seems ok, but the other programs in that chapter show either a white or dark screen.
+and all program in Chapter 14 except TerraRendering.

 ## Acknowledgement